How to Fast: The Beginner’s Guide

 The way many of us eat today—satiating hunger with snacks high in simple carbs—leaves the body craving a constant sugar fix.
 Without it, you crash and suffer from fatigue, lack of mental clarity, and deteriorating athletic performance, among other things.
 But fasting has been shown to help stabilize blood sugar levels through a process called glucose regulation, says Mattson.
 By putting your body through short-term stress, you teach it how to use energy more efficiently and recover quickly, he says.

-Getting started can be a daunting task, but we’re here to make it simpler.
+Learning how to fast and getting started can be a daunting task, but we’re here to make it simpler.
 Read on for your guide on how to hit your body’s reset button.